 I love spending time with my family, and look forward to seeing my wife and kids after work, and spending the weekends with them.

 Time to do whatever we may choose to do together (e.g. outings, board games, sports, activities) rather than what we have to do together (e.g. homework, baths, errands).

 When I am spending that time with my family, I aim to be present and in the moment, with my attention on them rather than on my phone.
-I still have work to do in this area.
+I still have some improvements to make in this area.

 And insomuch as I would like to have more time to spend with my wife and kids, I don't view work as a thing that gets in the way of family.

 Nor do I view work as something I need to get out of.